ipfs/ipfs-docs/docs/concepts/hashing.md

  2.59 GiB / 2.59 GiB [==========================================================================================] 100.00%
 ```

-The string returned by the `ipfs add` command is the content identifier of the file we just added to IPFS.
-As described in [content addressing](/concepts/content-addressing/), the content identifier is not the output of a hash function for the data we added to IPFS.
-The content identifier contains multiple informations in on human readable format.
-We can utilize the CID inspector to get insights into the different parts of the generated CID.
-We can enter the CID we just received [CID Inspector](https://cid.ipfs.io/) in order to see what it includes.
-The actual
+The string `QmPK1s3pNYLi9ERiq3BDxKa4XosgWwFRQUydHUtz4YgpqB` returned by the `ipfs add` command is the content identifier of the file `ubuntu-20.04.1-desktop-amd64.iso`.
+The content identifier contains various information in on human readable format.
+We can utilize the [CID Inspector](https://cid.ipfs.io/) in order to see what the CID includes.
+The actual hash is listed under `DIGEST (HEX)`:

 ```
 NAME: sha2-256